2001–02 Philadelphia 76ers season

-Iverson averaged 31.4 points, 5.5 assists and 2.8 steals per game in 60 games this season, and was named to the All-NBA Second Team, while Dikembe Mutombo averaged 11.5 points, 10.8 rebounds and 2.4 blocks per game and was named to the All-NBA Third Team, and to the NBA All-Defensive Second Team.
-In addition, Coleman averaged 15.1 points and 8.8 rebounds per game, while McKie provided the team with 12.2 points per game, Harpring contributed 11.8 points and 7.1 rebounds per game, and Snow provided with 12.1 points, 6.6 assists and 1.6 steals per game.
+Iverson averaged 31.4 points, 5.5 assists and 2.8 steals per game in 60 games, and was named to the All-NBA Second Team, while Dikembe Mutombo averaged 11.5 points, 10.8 rebounds and 2.4 blocks per game and was named to the All-NBA Third Team, and to the NBA All-Defensive Second Team.
+In addition, Coleman provided the team with 15.1 points and 8.8 rebounds per game, while McKie provided with 12.2 points and 3.7 assists per game, Snow contributed 12.1 points, 6.6 assists and 1.6 steals per game, and Harpring averaged 11.8 points and 7.1 rebounds per game.
+Meanwhile, Claxton contributed 7.2 points, 3.0 assists and 1.4 steals per game, while Blount averaged 3.6 points and 5.1 rebounds per game, and McKey provided with 2.9 points and 3.1 rebounds per game.

-During the NBA All-Star weekend, in which the 76ers hosted at the First Union Center in Philadelphia, Iverson and Mutombo were both selected for the 2002 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was Mutombo's final All-Star appearance.
+During the NBA All-Star weekend at the First Union Center in Philadelphia, Iverson and Mutombo were both selected for the 2002 NBA All-Star Game, as members of the Eastern Conference All-Star team; it was Mutombo's final All-Star appearance.
 Iverson also wore number #6 to honor Hall of Famer, and 76ers legend Julius Erving.
 Iverson finished in ninth place in Most Valuable Player voting, while Mutombo finished tied in third place in Defensive Player of the Year voting.

-However, the 76ers lost in the Eastern Conference First Round of the 2002 NBA playoffs to the Boston Celtics in five games.
+In the Eastern Conference First Round of the 2002 NBA playoffs, the 76ers faced off against the 3rd–seeded Boston Celtics, who were led by the trio of All-Star guard Paul Pierce, All-Star forward Antoine Walker, and Kenny Anderson.
+The 76ers lost the first two games to the Celtics on the road at the FleetCenter, but managed to win the next two games at home, which included a Game 4 win over the Celtics at the First Union Center, 83–81 to tie the series at 2–2.
+However, the 76ers lost Game 5 to the Celtics at the FleetCenter, 120–87, thus losing in a hard-fought five-game series.

+The 76ers finished third in the NBA in home-game attendance, with an attendance of 842,976 at the First Union Center during the regular season.
 Following the season, Mutombo was traded to the New Jersey Nets, while Harpring signed as a free agent with the Utah Jazz, rookie guard Speedy Claxton was traded to the San Antonio Spurs, Blount and Cummings were both released to free agency, and McKey retired.